adbeel92/rpn-exercise/Readme.md

 Install RVM: `\curl -sSL https://get.rvm.io | bash -s 1.29.10`.
 Run `rvm install ruby-2.7.2` to install ruby 2.7.

+After cloning the repository,
-Create a gemset: `cd ./ruby-quiz` (entering to the directory, the gemset will be created thanks to the files `.ruby-version` and `.ruby-gemset`)
+create a gemset: `cd ./rpn-exercise` (entering to the directory, the gemset will be created thanks to the files `.ruby-version` and `.ruby-gemset`)

 Install deps: `gem install bundler -v 2.2.4 && bundle install`.